WeAreSeismica/tex-extras/readme.md

 ## contents

 `aux2bib` -- perl script that reads an aux file and a bib file, and outputs a new bib file containing only the references used in the project.
 The script needs to be in a directory with the aux and bib file and takes the aux filename as its sole argument.

+`subset.bst` -- bib style for `aux2bib`, tricks bibtex into outputting .bib-formatted entries for us.